-Export your recordings and clips to MP3 and MP4 files with constant frame and bit rates.
-Using these exported files of your recordings allows you to effortlessly bring them into any video-editing software, incorporate the audio into podcasts, add audio-only to other visual slides, and, overall, have more creative flexibility in your productions.
+Download, and export your recordings and clips to effortlessly import them into video-editing software, incorporate the audio into podcasts, add audio-only to other visual slides, and export transcript/caption files for your recordings.

-What's the difference between the raw video vs. the exported video file?
+What's the difference between the "raw" video vs. the exported "MP4" video file?

 What is MP3?